roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 **Document upload**
 - User can select a document file from from hard drive and upload it to the database (done as of 22.11.2020)
+- User can assing a project title to the document (done as of 28.11.2020)
-- User can give limited amount of classification details pertaining to the document
+- User can add a customer title to the document
-- User may upload UNICODE text documents (done as of 22.11.2020)
+- User may upload UNICODE text documents (done as of 22.11.2020, however not checked yet)

 **Document browsing, searching and download**
-- User may browse by classification details
-- User may search by classification or the document contents (Document content search done as of 22.11.2020)
+- User can search the by the document content matches(Done as of 22.11.2020)
+	- Hit highlight(s) is shown to the user (done as of 28.11.2020)
-- Search results are rated by the best match
-(Done but the rating not displayed)
+- Search results are rated by the best match (done as of 28.11.2020) (Done but the rating not displayed)
-- User may download the selected document
+- User may download the selected document (searched or browsed) to the selected directory (done as of 28.11.2020)
-(Almost done :D)

 ### The extensions